Grounds for disciplinary action

 - did not possess or no longer possesses the qualifications and experience used to obtain registration or permission to teach

-- fails to comply with a lawful demand made under the Education (Queensland College of Teachers) Act 2005 (the Act) by the QCT, an investigator or a disciplinary committee
+- fails to comply with a lawful demand made under the Education (Queensland College of Teachers) Act 2005 (the Act) by the QCT, an investigator or a practice and conduct body

-- has contravened an order made under the Act by the QCT or a disciplinary committee.
+- has contravened an order made under the Act by the QCT or a practice and conduct body

-Discipline of teachers for behaviour below the standard expected of a teacher policy.
+Discipline of teachers for behaviour below the standard expected of a teacher policy (PDF, 38KB).